OffchainLabs/nitro/docs/arbos/Precompiles.md

 # [ArbFunctionTable][ArbFunctionTable_link]<a name=ArbFunctionTable></a>
-Provided aggregator's the ability to manage function tables.
-Aggregation works differently in Nitro, so these methods have been stubbed and their effects disabled.
+Provided aggregator's the ability to manage function tables, to enable one form of transaction compression.
+The Nitro aggregator implementation does not use these, so these methods have been stubbed and their effects disabled.
 They are kept for backwards compatibility.

 | Methods                                                                 |                                            |
 |:------------------------------------------------------------------------|:-------------------------------------------|